 To witness a rocket launch at Kennedy Space Center, you can either watch from the main visitor center, get passes for entrance into a special viewing area, or simply watch from the many good vantage points: Playalinda Beach, in the Canaveral National Seashore at the west end of Hwy-402 from Titusville; across the Indian River, along US-1 in Titusville; or the beaches west of Hwy-A1A in Cocoa Beach.

-One of the best places to eat in this part of Florida is west of the Space Center, in the town of Titusville: the immense and immensely popular Dixie Crossroads (1475 Garden St., 321/268-5000, daily) for seafood, especially the massive all-you-can-eat plates of small shrimp ($40).
-The Crossroads is away from the water, two miles east of I-95 exit 220.
+One of the best places to eat in this part of Florida is west of the Space Center, in the town of Titusville: the immense and immensely popular Dixie Crossroads (1475 Garden St., 321/268-5000, daily) for seafood, especially the massive all-you-can-eat plates of small shrimp (four dozen $46).
+The Crossroads is away from the water, 2 mi (3.2 km) east of I-95 exit 220.

 The town of Cocoa Beach, familiar to anyone who ever watched the 1960s space-age sitcom I Dream of Jeannie, sits south of the Kennedy Space Center.
 Long before there were space shuttles, or even NASA, Cocoa Beach was home to the Cape Canaveral Air Station, the launch site for the unmanned space probes of the late 1950s, including the first U.S. satellite (Explorer 1), and the famous “astro chimps” (Gordo, Able, and Miss Baker, who were sent into orbit to test the effects of weightlessness).
 The air station, which is only accessible as part of the Kennedy Space Center’s Cape Canaveral Early Space Tour, includes the launch complexes used for Mercury 7 and Project Gemini.